davidmintz/court-interpreters-office/docs/about.md

 <strong>Who created it?</strong>

-<p class="ml-4">David Mintz, at the Interpreters Office, US District Court, Southern District of New York.</p>
+<p class="ml-4">David Mintz developed it for the Interpreters Office of the US District Court, Southern District of New York.</p>

 <strong>Can I try it out?</strong>

 <p class="ml-4">Yes.
 If you're interested in playing with a demo, we've got one up and running.
-Please contact david@davidmintz.org for further information.</p>
+Please contact davidmintz@interpretersoffice.org for further information.</p>

 <strong>How about a picture of one of your cats?</strong>